 - Prior faculty at University of Washington Medical School (as a fellow)

 - Corresponding Member of the Department of Surgery at Uniformed Services University of the Health Sciences

 - Associate Professor of Orthopedic Surgery for Uniformed Services University of the Health Sciences

-- Consulting Faculty for the Idaho College of Medicine
+- Assistant Professor Orthopedics/Spine Idaho College of Osteopathic Medicine